Local Veteran raising money for troops using Halloween decorations

 This year Alan wanted to give back to the 163rd troops in Evansville that are getting ready to deploy to Iraq soon.

-Knowing what it's like to be away from family, serving the country Alan he wanted to use this years decorations for a bigger purpose.
-By using the money raised from the decorations to provide a free meal to the troops before they deploy.
+Knowing what it's like to be away from family serving the country, Alan says he wanted to use this year's decorations for a bigger purpose by using the money raised from the decorations to provide a free meal to the troops before they deploy.

 “I have buddies that are deploying again and me being disabled I can’t do that you know I’m no longer allowed to be a soldier so I wanted to give back to what gave me what I’ve become today," said Bedell. "comradery is what you remember when you look back and those barbecues and you might just being having hot dogs and hamburgers but getting together with the guys and not doing a mission or not prepping for a mission or taking care of gear, it allows you to become more like brothers.”